usdot-jpo-ode/jpo-cvdp/docs/installation.md

 $ export DOCKER_SHARED_VOLUME=/your/shared/directory
 ```

-Note that the map file and configuration file must be located in the `DOCKER_SHARED_VOLUME` root directory and named `config.properties` and `road_file.csv` respectively.
+Note that the map file and configuration file must be located in the `DOCKER_SHARED_VOLUME` root directory and named
+`config.properties` and `road_file.csv` respectively.

-Add the following service to the end of your `docker-compose.yml` file:
+Add the following service to the end of the `docker-compose.yml` file in the `jpo-ode` installation directory.

 ```bash
   ppm: